 Make sure to back up all data that you want saved before your computer is reimaged.
 OIT recommends that you back up your data using network or cloud storage; alternatively, you could back up to a CD, DVD, flash drive, external hard drive, etc. OIT does not back up data on public computers (labs, classrooms, and kiosks).
 The Helpdesk will make an attempt to backup and restore PSU software and personal data for faculty/staff computers, but ultimately all personal data is your responsibility to save.

 Reimaging a computer involves formatting the hard drive that contains the operating system (usually "Local Disk C" on a PC and "Macintosh HD" on a Mac).
 This deletes all software and data on that drive, and prepares it for a fresh installation of the operating system (Windows 7, Mac OS 10.8, etc).

 All software will need to be reinstalled after the computer has been formatted.
 The Office of Information Technology (OIT) will reinstall anything that was purchased through OIT's software sales, but you will need to provide licenses/product keys for all other purchased software on the computer.

 OIT provides reimaging services for any PSU-owned computers to meet the needs listed in the introduction of this article.
+PSU-owned computers receive a campus standard image that is different from what is installed from a manufacturer's operating system installation disc.
 Additionally, the Helpdesk will reimage computers that have been blocked from using PSU's network due to a virus infection.
 This service is free for faculty and staff; students will be charged $25 for the procedure.

 Windows Product Keys